AVIF

 AV1 Image File Format (AVIF) is an open, royalty-free image file format specification for storing images or image sequences compressed with AV1 in the HEIF container format.
 It competes with HEIC, which uses the same container format built upon ISOBMFF, but HEVC for compression.
 Version 1.0.0 of the AVIF specification was finalized in February 2019.
+Version 1.1.0 was finalized in April 2022.

 In a number of tests by Netflix in 2020, AVIF showed better compression efficiency than JPEG as well as better detail preservation, fewer blocking artifacts and less color bleeding around hard edges in composites of natural images, text, and graphics.

+According to the website caniuse.com, AVIF support is available in all the major web browsers (accounting for over 93% of all web browsers by use).